 This will be a 12 month contract by direct debit.

 Prices will range from £13.00/month for a cat (i.e. total £156.00 + £10.00 initial set up fee to make total £166/year, a savings of about £64 for 12 months flea, worm and vaccines) to £17.50/month for similar plan for dog up to 50kg (i.e. total of £210.00 + £10.00 set up = £220.00/year, a savings of about £41 over the year)

 This is NOT an insurance so has no emergency cover and is only redeemable against product from this practice.

 The Louth based vets of James Street and Black Sheep Vets have merged the out-of-hours emergency service from to keep a Louth based emergency service available.

 Clients will telephone their usual vet in an emergency and be directed to the practice and vet on call.
 Clients would then return to their own vets once the emergency has been dealt with.
 At present each practice will continue to care for their own overnight in-patients and this will only affect out-of-hour emergencies in evenings and weekends.

-With current delay of Brexit to 31st January, all EU pet passports continue to work as normal.
-There is a 3 week delay after the rabies vaccine if lapsed or first time before travel.
+All EU pet passports continue to work as normal for the transition period.
+There may be a 3 week (21 days) delay after the rabies vaccine if lapsed or first time vaccination before travel is permitted.
 The worming requirements 1-5 days prior to returning to UK are also still in force.

-If we leave the EU without a deal, then any travel to the EU will be covered by an Animal Health Certificate (AHC) issued by an official veterinarian (OV) within 10 days of travel.
+If we leave the EU without a deal, then any travel to the EU will be covered by an Animal Health Certificate (AHC) issued by an official veterinarian (OV) within 10 days of travel now in 2021.